The Pianoring design & how it came about

 The main and most valuable profit for me being the satisfaction I get out of making the ring and customizing it for people and getting to hear all the lovely stories in connection with the orders of it.
 It wasn’t an easy job to get this ring looking right, it took a lot of trial and error and much loss of initial investment.
 But I believed firmly in the potential of the design and kept pursuing to have it realized.

 Along the way many customer have asked for changes to be made to the design and so the design has grown and improved organically with the influence of many minds other than my own.
-I like to see this ring as living a life of it’s own.

 It has now been shipped to many corners of the world from Asia to Africa to the Americas and Europe.
 In every country it has been sent to, it has had a different story tied to it.
 One of the most recent ones was a composer who wanted the first line of the score from his wedding march that he had composed himself to be engraved on the inside of ring.
 He wanted the ring in platinum and only the upper edges in yellow gold which posed quite a challenge for me to solder together but I got there in the end and the result was breathtaking, the ring had a lovely weight to it as well as platinum is heavier than gold.